notdevank/Obsidialith/README.md

    ```bash
    gemini "Initialize the system using the protocol in System/Protocols/Setup.md"
    ```
    *The agent will verify your plugins, set up your .env and settings.json files, and validate your tools.
-It can take some time and may get stuck so please restart the installation in that case*
+It can take some time and may get stuck so please restart the installation in that case.*

    *After the installation make sure that the workspace directory is Obsidialith only*

 ---